-PRIMAVERA is a Horizon 2020 project funded by European Commission.
-It started in November 2015 with a Kick-Off meeting held jointly with the CRESCENDO project, and it runs until October 2019.
+PRIMAVERA (PRocess-based climate sIMulation: AdVances in high-resolution modelling and European climate Risk Assessments) is a Horizon2020 project funded by the European Commission.
+It began in November 2015 and runs until July 2020.
 The project is a collaboration between 19 European partners, led by the UK Met Office and Reading University.
 Its aim is to develop a new generation of advanced and well-evaluated high-resolution global climate models, capable of simulating and predicting regional climate with unprecedented fidelity, for the benefit of governments, business and society in general.

 Until a few years ago, global climate models (GCMs) still had a relatively coarse spatial resolution (~100s of km), and higher-resolution information was obtained by downscaling the GCMs with regional climate models (RCMs) – typically ~25-50km resolution, but over a limited area of the Earth.
 PRIMAVERA is undertaking global modelling, but at the high resolutions previously associated with RCMs: a major challenge in terms of model setup, supercomputing resources, and data analysis.
 As such, the project will build on existing European research experience, for example using High Performance Computing developed in other projects (PRACE-UPSCALE, PRACE-HiResClim, Athena), coordinated via the IS-ENES2 project on climate and earth-system modelling infrastructure development.